 Raul Katz - Ph.D. in Political Science and Management Science, M.S. in Communications Technology and Policy from the Massachusetts Institute of Technology (United States), Maîtrise and Licence in Communication Sciences from the University of Paris (France), Maîtrise in Political Science from the University of Paris-Sorbonne (France).
 Dr. Katz worked at Booz Allen & Hamilton for 20 years as a Lead Partner in the Telecommunications Practice in the Americas and member of the firm's Leadership Team.
 After retiring from Booz Allen, he founded Telecom Advisory Services LLC in April 2006.
-In addition to his role as President of Telecom Advisory Services, Dr. Katz is Director of Business Strategy Research at the Columbia Institute for Tele-Information at Columbia Business School (New York) and Visiting Professor at the Telecommunications Management Graduate Program at the University of San Andres (Argentina).
+In addition to his role as President of Telecom Advisory Services, Dr. Katz is Director of Business Strategy Research at the Columbia Institute for Tele-Information at Columbia Business School (New York) and Visiting Professor at the Telecommunications Management Graduate Program at the Universidad de San Andrés (Argentina).

 Fernando Callorda - B.A. and M.A. in Economics from the University of San Andres (Argentina).
 Mr. Callorda is a project manager with Telecom Advisory Services, LLC, a researcher affiliated to the National Network of Public Universities of Argentina and professor of Political Economy at UNLAM.
-Before joining Telecom Advisory Services, Mr. Callorda was an auditor with Deloitte and a staff analyst at Argentina's congress.
+Before joining Telecom Advisory Services, Mr. Callorda was an auditor with Deloitte.